vcvpaiva/Lucy/TAC/readme.md

 Q5505100: Frobenius_algebra

-We still have problems with abbreviations (e.g. ANR can be "Absolute neighborhood retract, a type of topological space (mathematics)").
+We  have problems with disambiguation pages.
+For instance, ANR could be "Absolute neighborhood retract, a type of topological space (mathematics)"), but we're getting the Q item for the disambiguation of the term ANR.

-Need to decide what to do with adjectives, and terms that are not mathematical (e.g.  )
+Need to decide what to do with adjectives, and terms that are not mathematical (e.g. "access" ) in this list.